Interview Questions About Full-Time vs. Part-Time Hours

 - “At this time, temp work is best for my family and I. I think I will fit in very well with your company culture, and for now, I think I can do that best in a temp position.”

-No matter what your answer is, be sure to stay positive about the job for which you’re applying.
+- Keep it positive: No matter what your answer is, be sure to stay positive about the job at hand.
 Express your enthusiasm for the company and the job when asked why you want to work there.
 Be sure to focus on how you can benefit the company rather than how the job or company will benefit you.

 - Keep the door open: Focus on what you like about the specific role.
 Unless you know you would never want a permanent job, explain that you might be interested in a permanent job in the future.
 If you know you’d like a full-time job, you can say so, and briefly explain why you’re qualified for a full-time position.